One week. 2 adults. 5 kids. 21 meals. No kitchen. Seriously?

 Electric Burner: Having an electric burner is literally like having a kitchen.
 All you need is one pot and one frying pan and your options are endless.

-- For breakfast: Prepare eggs and omelettes.
+- For breakfast: Prepare eggs and omelets.
 Pancakes.
 French toast.

 - For dairy dinners: Make a stovetop mac and cheese or seared salmon.